georgepemberton1998/sfia-3/README.md

 Anything else</span>

 ### Ansible
-Ansibles key role is to automating the deployment of this application.
-We have used it to install and configure several dependencies which would otherwise have to be completed manually.
+Ansibles key role is to increase automation of the deployment of this application.
+We have used it to install and configure several dependencies which would otherwise have to be done manually.
 The installs take place on the instances created using terraform.
-Currently, there are 4 installs we have automated this way;
+Currently, there are 3 installs we have automated this way;
 **1. Jenkins**,
 On the Jenkins Host, following an SCP of a script to create a jenkins user and install it.
 After this, another SCP takes place which holds the desired jenkins configuration (Users, Plugins, Jobs & UI)
 **2. AWS CLI**,